How Do Cops Spot Drunk Drivers?

 Every single driver on the road is a potential suspect to a police officer.
 Officers need to be on the lookout, quite literally, at all times to spot someone who is breaking the law.
 Most often, this means looking for drivers who could be intoxicated behind the wheel.
 In order to do so efficiently, there are a few “telltale” signs and behaviors that the police keep an eye open for when trying to identify drunk drivers in a moment.

 To reduce your chances of being pulled over and mistaken for a drunk driver, you should try to always remember to avoid these actions.
-If you do end up being arrested for a traffic offense or DUI, then contact a Santa Rosa criminal defense attorney from our firm right away for a consultation.
+If you do end up being arrested for a traffic offense or DUI, then contact a Santa Rosa attorney from our firm right away for a consultation.

 The top five signs of intoxicated driving that the police watch for are:

 - Drifting: Lane control is one of those things that just becomes much more difficult when intoxicated, no matter how many years you have been driving.
 A vehicle that is drifting left or right while headed down a straightaway is almost-certainly going to get pulled to the side of the road by the first patrol officer in the area.

 - No headlights: Driving in the dark without headlights is dangerous and also a forgetful behavior that is common among intoxicated motorists.
 Whenever you head out and the sun is setting, rising, or completely absent, use your headlights.

 - Speeding: The eyes of a drunk driver may seldom or never reach their speedometer, causing them to barrel down roads well above the speed limit without realizing it.
 Be mindful of your speed at all times, and never travel faster than what is safe for road and weather conditions.
 If you do speed, you might just see flashing red-and-blue in your rearview mirror.